The Garden Clean Up: Tips For Cleaning Out The Garden For Winter

 1. Old Leaves

 The first thing you will want to do during the fall is to rake up old leaves and debris and make sure there are no traces of the old stuff left.
-That is because if the garbage is left behind, then that will be an invitation for pests, and it becomes a breeding ground for diseases since bacteria and fungal spores will be lurking and reproducing.
+Using the best backpack leaf blower can surely help you handle this task faster and easier That is because if the garbage is left behind, then that will be an invitation for pests, and it becomes a breeding ground for diseases since bacteria and fungal spores will be lurking and reproducing.

 2. Compost pile